alex-seville/public.js/README.md

 ##Applications

 1. Automated unit test scaffolding: The tree returned by publicjs could be parsed and used to automatically create unit test cases based on the publically exposed functions.
+See example at [Scaffold.js](#https://github.com/alex-seville/scaffold.js).

 2. Code security: Add publicjs to your build process to ensure that only the functionality that should be exposed publically by your code is, and that private functions are not accessible.